-Particulars For the year ended For the year ended 31 March 2020 31 March 2019 Purpose of utilization of loan given to the entities Working Capital Working Capital Loan repayment terms Repayable on demand Repayable on demand Rate of Interest 7.50% p.a.
+Particulars For the year ended 31 March 2020 Purpose of utilization of loan given to the entities Working Capital Working Capital Loan repayment terms Repayable on demand Repayable on demand Rate of Interest 7.50% p.a.
 7.50% p.a.